Forward trijet production in proton-nucleus collisions: gluon initiated channel: Conclusions and Outlook

 Further simplifications are expected for the real corrections in this channel upon taking the back-to-back limit.
 In Ref.~\cite{Caucal:2025sea}, we studied the contribution of a $q\bar{q}g$ final state to dijet production in the case where one integrates out either the quark or the antiquark.
-We showed that these contributions can be expressed in terms of hard factors describing the $g(q)\to qg$ scattering process and sea-quark distributions.
+We showed that these contributions can be expressed in terms of hard factors describing the $g(q)\to qg$ scattering process and sea-quark distributions at small $x$, expressed in terms of the dipole gluon TMD \footnote{Another way to obtain factorization in terms of quark TMDs for dilute-dense forward $pA$ collisions is to consider sub-eikonal corrections to the LO CGC result~\cite{Altinoluk:2024dba,Altinoluk:2024tyx}.
+In this approach, the quark TMD is formulated in terms of correlation functions of the fermionic background field.}.
 Our results were based on the amplitudes calculated in this paper, which serves as another robust cross-check for our results.
 In an upcoming work, we will extend this analysis to the quark-initiated channel in pA collisions.
 In order to obtain the complete real NLO corrections, one needs to also consider the contributions arising from integrating out a final-state gluon.
 These contributions require special care, as they involve large logarithms that must be systematically factorized into their corresponding evolution equations.
 In particular, gluon radiation gives rise to rapidity logarithms, Sudakov double and single logarithms, and collinear logarithms.
 The rapidity and Sudakov logarithms are associated with JIMWLK and CSS evolution, respectively, while the collinear logarithms must be absorbed into the DGLAP evolution of PDFs or fragmentation functions, depending on whether they originate from initial- or final-state radiation, as shown in section~\ref{sec:DGLAP} for the real part.
 A recent study addressing these issues in DIS dijet production can be found in Ref.~\cite{Caucal:2025mth}.

+Another interesting kinematical limit occurs when the total momentum imbalance of three jets is small compared to the transverse momenta of each jet.
+In this limit, we expect it to be possible to recast our results in a TMD factorized form, as it has been shown for similar processes involving a real photon in the initial or final state \cite{Altinoluk:2018byz,Altinoluk:2020qet}.
+Trijet production has been also studied within Improved-TMD (ITMD) \cite{Bury:2020ndc} which relaxes the small momentum imbalance requirement, but neglects genuine saturation effects \cite{Altinoluk:2019wyu}.
+It would then be interesting to compare numerical results for trijet production in the full CGC, ITMD and TMD, and identify kinematical and genuine saturation effects \cite{Boussarie:2021ybe,Fujii:2020bkl}.
+The numerical computation of our results is nevertheless very challenging, as it will require the evaluation of multi-dimensional Fourier transforms of the product of perturbative factors with various multi-point correlators of Wilson lines \cite{Mantysaari:2019hkq}.